G-GoncaIves/gw_classification/README.md

 # Code for Paper: [Machine-Learning Love: classifying the equation of state of neutron stars with Transformers](https://arxiv.org/abs/2210.08382)

-This repository contains the code used for the paper [Your Paper Title Here](https://arxiv.org/abs/2210.08382).
+This repository contains the code used for the paper [Machine-Learning Love: classifying the equation of state of neutron stars with Transformers](https://arxiv.org/abs/2210.08382).

 ## Overview